 You see, Every Brilliant Thing is about suicide.
 The central character’s unseen mother first attempted it when he was a child, and he felt powerless to understand it.
 Wanting to help her, he begins a list of reasons that life is worth living.
 These are titular “brilliant things,” and unlike the proverbial bucket list, they are mostly rather ordinary (#1 is ice cream, for example).

 It’s a sweet premise, and Every Brilliant Thing largely dwells on the hopeful side, content to skim over this exceptionally tough issue with a light touch.

 I have mixed feelings about that, but nothing but admiration for its star.
 It’s a thing of beauty to watch Greer in conversation with the audience, charming them into willing, even enthusiastic participation (that’s quite a trick, I think).
 Sometimes everything goes smoothly, but it’s almost better when it doesn’t—then we see Greer improvise, which again is a marvel.

 But it’s in the quiet moments where we really see the artistry.
 Greer adds complexity and emotional resonance that goes far deeper than the words.

 And yet—I wonder if he’s the ideal actor for this assignment.
-Scott (like everybody else in a Philly theater audience, it feels like we’re friends) is a shining light, a comfortably enveloping blanket, a soothing piece of music.
+Scott (like everybody else in a Philly theater audience, I feel like we’re personal friends) is a shining light, a comfortably enveloping blanket, a soothing piece of music.
 (Yes, I know I’m mixing metaphors—but see for yourself and you’ll understand.)

 All of this has the ultimate effect of softening the harsh topic.
 I can imagine a less ingratiating performance might penetrate through some of Every Brilliant Thing’s facile surface and find more bite.